Skip to main content

 /onboarding not found

-- Confirm the marketplace synced successfully (check the Cowork sidebar for the systemprompt.io plugin)
+• Confirm the plugin was imported successfully (check the Cowork sidebar for the systemprompt.io plugin)

-- The onboarding skill is bundled with the marketplace — if the plugin is installed, the skill should be available
+• The onboarding skill is bundled with the plugin — if the plugin is installed, the skill should be available

 Authentication issues